-KEY PERSON RISK

-The Board manages this risk by:

-- appointing OrbiMed, who in turn have appointed Geoff Hsu and, in the course of the year, Josh Golomb to manage the Company's portfolio.
-Mr Hsu and Mr Golomb are supported by a team of researchers and analysts dedicated to the biotechnology sector; - receiving reports from OrbiMed at each Board meeting, such reports include any significant changes in the make-up of the team supporting the Company; - meeting the wider team at OrbiMed's offices and encouraging the participation of the wider OrbiMed team in investor updates; and - delegating to the Management Engagement Committee, the responsibility to perform an annual review of the service received from OrbiMed, including, inter alia, the team supporting the lead managers and their succession plans.
+KEY PERSON RISK ↓ The risk that the individuals responsible for managing the Company's portfolio may leave their employment or may be prevented from undertaking their duties.
+The Board manages this risk by: appointing OrbiMed, who in turn have appointed Geoff Hsu and Josh Golomb to manage the Company's portfolio.
+Mr Hsu and Mr Golomb are supported by a team of researchers and analysts dedicated to the biotechnology sector; receiving reports from OrbiMed at each Board meeting, which include any significant changes in the make-up of the team supporting the Company; meeting the wider team at OrbiMed's offices and encouraging the participation of the wider OrbiMed team in investor updates; and delegating to the Management Engagement Committee the responsibility to perform an annual review of the service received from OrbiMed, including, inter alia, the team supporting the lead managers and their succession plans.
+In light of the successful introduction of Mr Golomb as co-portfolio manager, the Board considers that this risk has reduced during the year.